marcuswangweihow/FBDD/README.md

 Each docked ligand is saved as a .pdbqt file and the log file for the entire process is saved as docking_log.txt

+# Docking_4MZI
+This folder contains the .pdbqt files for 4MZI - Crystal structure of a human mutant p53 and Roscovitine as the ligand.

+The .pdbqt file containing the 9 poses of the docked ligand is also included.

+The log.txt file and the config.txt file for this docking project is included in this folder.